TJouleL/play/README.md

 - Use plain English as much as possible.
 For mathematical concepts, try to use language programmers might see in math classes.
 Try to use short names that are easier for younger people to type and spell.
 Make errors as clear and constructive as possible.
 Many of the commands and names were borrowed from Scratch, whose designers have spent decades working with children and observing what language makes sense to them.

-Python Play was also designed with a custom Repl.it IDE in mind (coming soon), one that significantly lowers the usability problems of programming (installing the language, using a text editor, using the terminal, running programs, showing which commands are available, etc).

 While the learning curve for Python and Python Play are still far from ideal for new programmers, we still think Python Play provides a great way for new programmers to start programming with graphics.

-<3